UoMMIB/TFBMiner/README.md

 ### Dependencies
 * Anaconda or miniconda
-Download minicoda you do not have either of these installed already https://docs.conda.io/en/latest/miniconda.html
+Download minicoda if you do not have either of these installed already https://docs.conda.io/en/latest/miniconda.html

 ### Windows